redis-developer/redis-springboot-resources/artificial-intelligence/semantic-caching-with-spring-ai/README.md

 }
 ```

-The `storeInCache` method stores a query and its corresponding answer in the Redis vector store.
-The `getFromCache` method retrieves a cached answer for a semantically similar query if the similarity score exceeds the specified threshold.
+This method:
+1. Performs a vector similarity search for the most similar prompt in the cache
+2. Checks if the similarity score is above the threshold (typically 0.8)
+3. If a match is found, returns the cached answer; otherwise, returns null

-##### Integrating with RAG
+### Integrating with the RAG System

-The RAG service integrates semantic caching with the retrieval-augmented generation process:
+The RAG service integrates the semantic cache with the RAG system:

 ```kotlin
 fun retrieve(message: String): RagResult {